lbfm-rwth/gap-in-algebraic-research-2018/program.md

 The focus of the code sprint will be on the following topics:

 * _Data structures in GAP_ (providing stacks, queues, hash sets, hash maps, ...; see also <https://github.com/gap-packages/datastructures>)
-* _GAP - HPC-GAP integration_ (merging hpcgap-default into GAP, improving HPC-GAP, making a proper HPC-GAP release)
+* _GAP - HPC-GAP integration_ (improving HPC-GAP, making a proper HPC-GAP release)
+* _Towards GAP 4.9_ (what needs to be done before we release? what are the major/minor changes? prepare the release, which for the first time will include HPC-GAP!)
 * _GAP - Julia integration_ (continue work from [Oscar GAP Kickoff Coding Sprint (restricted access)](https://github.com/oscar-system/OSCAR/wiki/Oscar-GAP-Kickoff-Coding-Sprint))

 If you have any suggestions for the code sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2017-fall".